pacna/MyMusic/Edge.LitMusic/README.md

 # Edge Lit Music

-The backend for the [React Music Player](https://github.com/pacna/react-music-player)
+The edge service for Lit Music

 ## Prerequisites